metin/ProAngularJS-Repo/README.md

 107-serviews-views-route-controller: Illustrates how to assign a controller to the editorView so that all the editing behavior is handled from that controller.

 108-services-views-route-dependencies: Illustrates how to use the resolve configuration property on the route to specify a dependency.
 In this case, the dependency consists in the data received from the backend.

+109-animation-basics: Illustrates how to apply basic fade-in transition to the ng-view.

+110-animation-caveats: Demonstrates that when working with animations you shouldn't mind the departure of old content, because during some time both views will be shown and that produces an unappealing effect.